Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Daikon is, therefore, a natural diuretic that will purify the urine.

-Now you know why raw daikon radish is part of Japanese meal as it will assist in the digestion of oily and fatty foods such as tempura.
+Now you know why raw daikon radish is part of a Japanese meal as it will assist in the digestion of oily and fatty foods such as tempura.

 4. Daikon Radish as a Decongestant